cscart/docs/en/developer_guide/api/entities/product_variations.rst

 Product Variation Details
 -------------------------

 Most of the details of a product variation are similar to the details of a product.
-That's why in this article we'll only be describing the details that are associated with the :doc:`Product Variations </user_guide/addons/product_variations/index>` add-on.
-For the description of other details, please refer to :doc:`the article about the "products" entity <products>`.
+That's why in this article we'll only be describing the details that are associated with the **Product Variations** add-on.
+For the description of other details, please refer to :ref:`the article about the "products" entity <api-products-fields>`.

 .. note::